CanDNguyen/tipC/README.md

 It is my first app writing in Swift.
 So It is a little challenge for me to figure it out.
-But I do enjoy it.
+But I do enjoy it..

 ## License